SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Setup/Workflow_Details/Nodes/Memory_Nodes/RecentMemorySummarizerTool.md

 ### Core Purpose

 The **`RecentMemorySummarizerTool`** node is the primary retriever for file-based memories.
-Its function is to quickly fetch the most recent memory chunks from the long-term memory file (`<id>_memories.jsonl`).
+Its function is to quickly fetch the most recent memory chunks from the long-term memory file (`<id>_memories.json`).
 A key feature is its ability to fall back to a stateless mode if no `discussionId` is active, making it versatile for retrieving context from both long-term storage and the immediate chat history.